Conservative Linear Envelopes for Nonlinear, High-Dimensional, Hamilton-Jacobi Reachability: Methods for Tighter Safe Envelopes

 \subsection{Forward Feasibility and Error}

-There may be a substantial reduction in error in the special case when considering the reachability or avoidability of a region of interest region given by a bounded set $\localX \subset \ssp$, e.g. a single state.
-Note, this is a frequent case which occurs when the initial condition is fixed, such as in active control and forecasting problems.
+There may be a substantial reduction in the antagonistic error in the special case when considering initial conditions in a local region given by a bounded set $\localX \subset \ssp$, e.g. a single state.
+Note, this is a frequent case which occurs when the initial condition is fixed, such as in feedback control online and forecasting problems.
+We may take advantage of the fact that any trajectory from the current point to a target must be within not only the backward feasible tube but also the forward feasible tube.

 Let the \textit{forward} feasible set $\fset^+$ of a set $\localX$ at time $T$ ahead of the current time $t$, be given by

 Moreover, the forward feasible tube $\ftube^+$ is then given by